bluevlad/academy-front-end-React-material-dashboard/src/api/book/README.md

 Deletes a book.

 ### `deleteBookAll(params)`
-Deletes all related books.
+Deletes multiple books.

 ### `fetchBookSellList(params)`
-Fetches the book sales list.
+Retrieves a list of book sales.

 ### `fetchBookSellListExcel(params)`
-Fetches the book sales list for Excel download.
+Retrieves a list of book sales for Excel export.